UPPMAX/R-python-julia-matlab-HPC/docs/r/load_runR.rst

     - first find a module to run R
     - load one or more modules to run R.
-        - if you care about reproducibility, use explicit versions
+    - if one cares about reproducibility, use explicit versions of modules
     - start the R interpreter with ``R``
     - run R scripts scripts with ``Rscript``